davidmyersdev/davidmyersdev/README.md

 ### Open Source work

-Octo is a personal knowledge base that is available anywhere and anytime you need it.
+Octo is an Open Source knowledge base tool that runs on any device in any (modern) browser.

 [![octo.app](octo.png)](https://octo.app)